 As for those toppings?
 I simply mixed a combination of cream cheese and coconut flavored yogurt to a make a smooth and decadent “frosting” and then layered on my breakfast pepperoni.
 Aka strawberries and bananas.
 How pretty for the upcoming summer months, no??

 Not to self.
 Don’t say breakfast pepperoni.Have your pancake and pizza too with this Baked Pancake Breakfast Pizza!
-Vegan, Gluten Free,… Click To Tweet
+Vegan, Gluten Free, Sugar Free, Oil Free.
+Healthy and easy as can be!
+And so purdy for summer.
+Click To Tweet

 Did you ever go to a pizza buffet as a child and gorge on the fruity, sugar laden dessert pizzas?
 One of my favorite birthday party memories.